clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 ---
 Welcome!
 I'm Allie, a cognitive neuroscientist & psychologist studying **memory and behavior change.** I develop interventions that help us learn from error, update beliefs, and make choices that are better for our health and planet.

+In 2026, I will be starting as an Assistant Professor at **Rice University** in the [Department of Psychological Sciences](https://psychology.rice.edu/).
+I will be **recruiting at all levels** over the next year— please reach out if you are interested in joining the lab!

 I am currently the Joan Bossert Postdoctoral Research Fellow at the **University of Pennsylvania**, primarily working with Prof. Emily Falk and others in the <a href="https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab">Communication Neuroscience Lab</a>.
 I am also a member of the <a href="https://web.sas.upenn.edu/pcssm/">Center for Science, Sustainability, & the Media</a> and the <a href="https://www.asc.upenn.edu/">Annenberg School for Communication</a>.

-I completed my Ph.D. in Psychology & Neuroscience at **Duke University**, where I was co-advised by <a href="https://www.adcocklab.org/">Prof. Alison Adcock</a> and <a href="https://www.mcablab.science/">Prof. Gregory Samanez-Larkin</a>.
-Prior to my Ph.D., I earned an Honours B.Sc. in Psychology from the **University of Toronto**.
+I previously completed a Ph.D. in Psychology & Neuroscience at **Duke University** (co-advised by <a href="https://www.adcocklab.org/">Prof. Alison Adcock</a> and <a href="https://www.mcablab.science/">Prof. Gregory Samanez-Larkin</a>) and a B.Sc. in Psychology from the **University of Toronto**.